norman/friendly_id/Guide.md

 {FriendlyId::Configuration::DEFAULTS} to set the value for any model using FriendlyId.
 If you change this value in an existing application, be sure to {file:Guide.md#regenerating_slugs regenerate the slugs} afterwards.

+For reasons I hope are obvious, you can't change this value to "-".
+If you try, FriendlyId will raise an error.

 ## Reserved Words